mattrussi/gitlab-com-runbooks/howto/k8s-gitlab-operations.md

 gcloud container clusters get-credentials gstg-gitlab-gke --region us-east1 --project gitlab-staging-1 gcloud container clusters get-credentials gprd-gitlab-gke --region us-east1 --project gitlab-production
 ```

+This should add the appropriate context for `kubectl`, so the following should
+work and display the nodes running on the cluster:

+- [ ] `kubectl get nodes`

 ## Workstation setup